pivotal/docs-platform-automation/docs/how-to-guides/installing-opsman.md

 git push
 ```

-### Creating Resources for Your Ops Manager
+## Creating resources for your Tanzu Operations Manager

-Before Platform Automation Toolkit can create a VM for your Ops Manager installation,
+Before Platform Automation Toolkit can create a VM for your Tanzu Operations Manager installation,
-there are certain resources required by the VM creation and Ops Manager director installation processes.
+there are certain resources required by the VM creation and Tanzu Operations Manager director installation processes.
 These resources are created directly on the IaaS of your choice,
-and read in as configuration for your Ops Manager.
+and read in as configuration for your Tanzu Operations Manager.

 There are two main ways of creating these resources,
 and you should use whichever method is right for you and your setup.